cqylunlun/GLASS/README.md

 bash run-dataset.sh
 ```

-_"Note that 'dataset' refers to all datasets.
+_"Note that 'dataset' refers to any dataset.
 Currently, the `shell` folder contains scripts for six datasets,
 such as `run-mvtec.sh` for MVTec AD.
 If you want to train your own dataset,
 please create a new `run-*.sh` file."_